-Tidewatch charts provide an effective way to measure, visualize, and predict the magnitude and impacts of coastal flooding in a given location.
-The use of Tidewatch charts can help forecasters and coastal residents better prepare for storm tides and minimize their potential impacts.
-They are particularly useful for comparing storm tides in areas with different tidal ranges.
+The Tidewatch network provides an effective way to measure, visualize, and predict the magnitude and impacts of coastal flooding at locations within Chesapeake Bay and along Virginia's seaside Eastern Shore.
+Use Tidewatch charts to better prepare for storm tides and minimize their potential impacts.
+The charts are particularly useful for comparing storm tides in areas with different tidal ranges.

-Tidewatch operates at 10 stations.
-Access observations and forecasts for individual stations using the links or Google Map below, or view a single graph that compares water-level forecasts among all the stations.
+Access observations and forecasts for individual stations using the links or map below, or view a single graph that compares water-level forecasts among all the stations.

 View VIMS Tidewatch Network in a larger map